MillenniumDB/RPQPaper/README.md

 # Replicating the experiments

 - Clone this repo
-- Enter to this project root directory
+- Navigate to this project's root directory
     - `cd RPQPaper`

-- Set RPQ_PAPER_HOME with the path of this project root directory
+- Set RPQ_PAPER_HOME with the path of this project's root directory
     - `export RPQ_PAPER_HOME=$(pwd)`

 ## MillenniumDB
-These instructions works on Ubuntu 20.04.
+These instructions work on Ubuntu 20.04.
 Other linux distributions might need to install dependencies differently.
-Libboost version used is 1.71.0, with other versions MillenniumDB might not compile.
+The libboost version used is 1.71.0 (if other versions are used MillenniumDB might not compile).

-- Install MillenniumDB dependencies.
+- Install MillenniumDB dependencies:
     - `sudo apt update`
     - `sudo apt install g++ cmake libboost-all-dev`

-- Change directory to the MillenniumDB folder
+- Change directory to the MillenniumDB folder:
     - `cd MillenniumDB`

 - Compile MillenniumDB: